dmill/ddev_prep_curriculum/part8_refactoring.md

 ## Single Responsibility Principle

-The single responsibility principle states that each unit of our code - be it a function, method, class, or module - should only be responsible for on piece of functionality in a program.
-The importance of this concept cannot be stressed enough, and if kept in mind can go a long way to improving all 5 of the common rfeactoring considerations listed above.
+The single responsibility principle states that each unit of our code - be it a function, method, class, or module - should only be responsible for one piece of functionality in a program.
+The importance of this concept cannot be stressed enough, and if kept in mind can go a long way to improving all 5 of the common refactoring considerations listed above.
 Read more about SRP here:

 <https://en.wikipedia.org/wiki/Single_responsibility_principle>